 Here’s another example from the My Agile Privacy plugin I mentioned earlier.

 I followed their blog posts and found information that this claim is based on FAQ on an (unspecified) Italian website.
-After a quick search I found one this is likely to the one they talk about.
+After a quick search I found one this is likely to be the one they mention.
 In one of the points we read:

 So, does this mean that a mere cookie on the visitor’s browser is enough?

-It may seem so, but, in my view, this is just poor wording.
+It may seem so, but, in my view, this is just “being lazy” on part of the person writing this text.

 If interpreted as “a cookie alone is enough proof”, that would conflict with GDPR’s requirement to be able to demonstrate consent.

-This means that you may use a technical cookie to store/remember the user’s banner preference (e.g., so you don’t show the banner again for a period).
+This text should be understoon as “you may use a technical cookie to store/remember the user’s banner preference (e.g., so you don’t show the banner again for a period)”.
 Legal duty is ability to demonstrate consent, which you cannot do with just a cookie on user’s device.

 And since we are talking about proofs of consent…